This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 That summer I went to San Diego Comic-Con for the first time, at Chris’s suggestion, and although Chris looked after me as much as he could, everything fell apart.

 At the Marvel 25th Anniversary Ball I sat with Chris and Stan Lee, and a young artist from Eclipse got drinks from the open bar for me after I was carded.
+I had never seen an open bar before; I had three Long Island Ice Teas lined up in front of me at that table.

 Later, blind drunk, high on pills and coke someone had given me in the bathroom at Dave Sim’s party, I was violently, anally raped in my hotel room by an inker.